 - Hire someone to represent you in court

-Power of Attorney documents generally allow you to name a second person who can act as your agent if for some reason your primary agent cannot fulfill their duties.
-You should always name a backup agent.
+Power of attorney documents may let you name a second person as your backup agent if your primary agent cannot fulfill their duties.
+It is a good idea to name a backup agent, if possible.

-Consult with a lawyer to create a power of attorney document.
-The document needs to be tailored to your individual needs and be drafted with precise legal language.
-Contact your State Bar Association for information about your state’s rules.
+Consult a lawyer to create a power of attorney document.
+The document needs to meet state requirements, be tailored to your individual needs, and be drafted with precise legal language.